marondev/JuanFi/README.md

 5.)
 Upload html template to mikrotik in Files option of mikrotik

 6.)
-Create user for nodemcu access, default user for nodemcu is pisonet / abc123 you can change it by your own
+Create user for nodemcu access, default user for nodemcu is pisonet / abc123 you can change it on your own
 ![alt text](https://github.com/ivanalayan15/JuanFi/blob/master/docs/JuanFi-Mikrotik-Step3.PNG?raw=true)

 7.)
-Execute the following script in mikrotik telnet terminal replace 10.0.10.253 with your own nodemcu IP address
+Execute the following script in mikrotik telnet terminal replace 10.0.10.253 with your nodemcu IP address

 ```bash
 /ip hotspot walled-garden ip add action=accept disabled=no dst-address=10.0.10.253